 How It Works

 These diets are most often chosen by people with obesity who want to lose weight quickly.
 These diets are less commonly recommended by health care providers.
-People on these diets should be followed closely by a provider.
+People on these diets should be followed closely by their provider.
 Rapid weight loss may not be safe for some people to do on their own.

 These diets are only to be used for a short time and are usually not recommended for more than several weeks.
 The types of rapid weight loss diets are described below.